-The Foundation's endowment includes one fund which is a quasi-endowment including funds designated by the board of Directors to function as an endowment.
-In accordance with GAAP, net assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
+The Foundation's investments consisted of quasi-endowment funds designated by the Board of Directors to function as an endowment.
+In accordance with GAAP, net assets associated with endowment funds, are classified and reported based on the existence or absence of donor-imposed restrictions.
+As of December 31, 2023 and 2022, approximately \$226,000 and \$20,000 of cash and cash equivalents were board-designated for quasi-endowment, respectively.